theflippantfox/chip-8/README.md

 The computers which originally used the Chip-8 Language had a 16-key hexadecimal keypad

 ### Display
-The original implementation of the Chip-8 language used a 64x32-pixel monochrome display Chip-8 draws graphics on screen through the use of sprites.
+The original implementation of the Chip-8 language used a 64x32-pixel monochrome display.
+Chip-8 draws graphics on screen through the use of sprites.
 A sprite is a group of bytes which are a binary representation of the desired picture.
 Chip-8 sprites may be up to 15 bytes, for a possible sprite size of 8x15.

 ### Timer & Sound